 Revenue recognition has changed

-In 2014, the SEC overhauled the General Acceptable Accounting Principles (GAAP) guidelines governing business finance reporting.
+In 2014, the SEC overhauled the Generally Acceptable Accounting Principles (GAAP) guidelines governing business finance reporting.

 GAAP defines the conditions under which income can be classified as revenue.
 The new guidelines set specific requirements regarding the data businesses need to record and include in revenue disclosures.